vipi-n/swe-101/hld/whatsapp.md

 Media is **bandwidth- and storage-heavy** — terrible fit for the Chat Server (it would saturate the WebSocket and crush DynamoDB write costs).
 Use **purpose-built blob storage** instead.

 > 🔁 **Pattern: Out-of-Band Uploads** — control plane (Chat Server) coordinates; data plane (S3 + CDN) carries the bytes.

+#### Step-by-step flow (what happens when A sends a photo to B)

+1. **User A picks a photo** from their gallery.
+The client computes a **SHA-256 hash** locally and reads the file size + MIME type.
+2. Client calls `createAttachment { hash, sizeBytes: 524288, mimeType: "image/jpeg" }` over WSS.
+3. Chat Server:
+   1. Checks dedup: is any existing `Attachment` row already pointing at this hash?
+If yes → reuse its `blobUrl`, skip the upload (saves bandwidth + storage for forwarded memes).
+   2. Otherwise creates `attachmentId`, writes an `Attachment` row with `status = pending`, generates a **pre-signed S3 PUT URL** (valid ~15 min, restricted to this exact key + content-length + hash).
+4. Server replies `{ attachmentId, uploadUrl, downloadUrl }`.
+5. **Client A uploads the bytes directly to S3** with an HTTP PUT to `uploadUrl`.
+The Chat Server is not in the data path — its CPU and bandwidth are untouched.
+S3 verifies the hash matches what was pre-signed.
+6. On upload success, A's client calls `sendMessage { chatId, message: "check this out", attachmentIds: [attachmentId] }`.
+7. Chat Server writes `Message` + `Inbox` rows as in [3.3](#33-users-can-receive-messages-sent-while-they-are-not-online-30-days).
+The `Message` row carries the `attachmentIds` array; it does *not* carry the bytes.
+8. Push `newMessage` to B with the `downloadUrl` embedded.
+B's client receives the JSON frame instantly (~few KB).
+9. **B's client fetches the image from the CDN** (`downloadUrl`), not from our infrastructure.
+The CDN caches it at the edge — when B's groupmates open the same chat, they hit the cache (huge win for forwarded media).
+10. B's UI shows a thumbnail/loading placeholder while the CDN fetch is in flight, then the full image.
+Acks the `newMessage` over WSS as usual; Chat Server deletes `Inbox(B, messageId)`.

+> 💡 **Why split into two calls (`createAttachment` then `sendMessage`)?** Because the upload might take seconds (large video on a slow network) while we want `sendMessage` to be instant.
+The user might also cancel mid-upload — easier to clean up an orphan `Attachment` row (a background job sweeps `status = pending` older than 1 hour) than to roll back a half-sent message.

 ```mermaid
 %%{init: {'theme': 'neutral', 'themeVariables': {'fontSize': '18px'}}}%%